RobertCorey/resume/resume.md

 Summary
 -------
-Computer Science Student with a focus in Web Development.
+Computer Science Student with a specialty in Web Development.

 Work Experience
 ---------------